wendahere/GoGetter/Journal.md

 ![](https://raw.githubusercontent.com/wendahere/GoGetter/master/Images/withload.JPG)

 However, for power calculation, we have to use Max Load, which is the Rated Value given.
 This is in case anything unexpected happens, such as sudden reversing, will require the rated value.

+#### Changes to the design of prototype

+If we want to keep the same concept of the collection point, we cannot have the collection point be part of the body.
+It has to be part of the main door instead.
+This way, we can still have the linkages connecting the outer and inner flaps, and the main door still can be opened.

+#### Assembly of prototype

 #Assembly of prototype, keypad, monitor etc